Open Agent Toolkit

 oat init tools docs

-The docs pack installs oat-docs-analyze, oat-docs-apply, oat-agent-instructions-analyze, and oat-agent-instructions-apply.
-For this quickstart, the docs pair is the part you need immediately.
+The docs pack installs authoring-docs, oat-docs-authoring, oat-docs-analyze, oat-docs-apply, oat-agent-instructions-analyze, and oat-agent-instructions-apply.
+For this quickstart, the authoring and docs analysis/apply skills are the parts you need immediately.

 3. Scaffold the docs app